John Lasseter

 John Alan Lasseter (/ˈlæsətər/ LASS-ə-tər; born January 12, 1957) is an American film director, producer, screenwriter, and animator.
-He was previously the chief creative officer of Pixar Animation Studios, Walt Disney Animation Studios, and Disneytoon Studios, as well as the Principal Creative Advisor for Walt Disney Imagineering, and has served as the head of animation at Skydance Animation since 2019.
+He was previously the chief creative officer of Pixar Animation Studios, Walt Disney Animation Studios, and Disneytoon Studios, as well as the principal creative advisor for Walt Disney Imagineering, and has served as the head of animation at Skydance Animation since 2019.

-Lasseter began his career as an animator with The Walt Disney Company.
+Lasseter began his career as an animator with the Walt Disney Company.
 After being fired from Disney for promoting computer animation, he joined Lucasfilm, where he collaborated on the then-groundbreaking usage of CGI animation.
 The Graphics Group of the Computer Division of Lucasfilm was sold to Steve Jobs and became Pixar in 1986.
 Lasseter oversaw all of Pixar's films and associated projects.
 He personally directed Toy Story (1995), A Bug's Life (1998), Toy Story 2 (1999), Cars (2006), and Cars 2 (2011), and executive-produced all other Pixar films through 2018.
 From 2006 to 2018, Lasseter also oversaw all of Walt Disney Animation Studios' (and its division Disneytoon Studios') films and associated projects as executive producer.

 His works have grossed more than 19 billion, making him one of the most financially successful filmmakers of all time.
-Of the ten animated films that have grossed over US$1 billion, five of them were executive produced by Lasseter: Toy Story 3 (2010)—the first animated film to surpass $1 billion—and Frozen (2013)—the third-highest-grossing animated film of all time—as well as Zootopia (2016), Finding Dory (2016), and Incredibles 2 (2018).
-Frozen also held the title of the highest-grossing animated film of all time until 2019, and was the fifth-highest-grossing film of all time at the end of its theatrical run.
+Of the ten animated films that have grossed over US$1 billion, five of them were executive produced by Lasseter: Toy Story 3 (2010)—the first animated film to surpass $1 billion—and Frozen (2013)—the seventh-highest-grossing animated film of all time—as well as Zootopia (2016), Finding Dory (2016), and Incredibles 2 (2018).
 He has won two Academy Awards, for Best Animated Short Film (for Tin Toy), as well as a Special Achievement Award (for Toy Story).

-In November 2017, Lasseter took a six-month sabbatical from Pixar and Disney Animation when uncomfortable interactions with employees were made public, behaviors that he apologized for and recognized as unintentional "missteps".
-According to various news outlets, Lasseter had a history of alleged sexual misconduct toward employees.
-In June 2018, it was announced that he would be leaving the company at the end of the year when his contract expired; he took on a consulting role until then.
+In November 2017, Lasseter took a six-month sabbatical from Pixar and Disney Animation after being accused by employees of sexual misconduct.
+According to various news outlets, the alleged misconduct had occurred over a number of years.
+In June 2018, it was announced that Lasseter would be leaving the company at the end of the year when his contract expired; he took on a consulting role until then.
 Following his departure from Disney and Pixar, Lasseter was later hired by Skydance founder and CEO David Ellison to run the animation division Skydance Animation.